 If you asked me what my favorite part about being in this beautiful National Park was, it would be staying at the absolutely adorable Silver City Mountain Resort.
 Silver City is located about 75-90 minutes (21 miles) within the Mineral King Valley, which is one of the most remote parts of the Sequoia National Park.
 This little historic hidden gem has been around almost a century and offers a small number of cozy cabins or chalets to shack up in.
 Silver City is one of the few places you can find in California where you can truly “go off the grid.”
 There’s no service that far up the mountain, there is wifi but you can only access it in one area of the resort, and most of the power is generated by the resort itself.
 It’s a strange yet welcome blessing to be forced to put away devices, read books, play games, talk to your friends/family/partners, and forget about the worries of the world.
-I thought I’d have a panic attack and that there would surely be some sort of 911 emergency, but to my surprise I haven’t felt that calm and at peace in quite some time.
+I thought I’d have a panic attack and that there would surely be some sort of 911 emergency, but to my surprise, I haven’t felt that calm and at peace in quite some time.
 As we’ve established I am not one for sleeping directly outdoors, and even though Silver City is no 5 star luxury resort, it’s exactly what you need and want for the location.
 A little rustic, a little historic, a little country… it’s perfect.
 And the restaurant? – worth the drive alone!

-If you’re truly the type who loves stoking fires and sleeping under the stars, fortunately there are several camping grounds on both mountains to choose from.
+If you’re truly the type who loves stoking fires and sleeping under the stars, fortunately, there are several camping grounds on both mountains to choose from.
 I cannot personally attest to the campgrounds around the Sequoia National Forest, but HERE is a list of where you can tent up!
 In terms of campgrounds in the Mineral King area, I had friends stay in the Atwell Mill and the Cold Springs campgrounds and loved them both.
 Atwell Mill is lower down the mountain, and Cold Springs is a bit more remote as it’s located almost at the very top (almost 8,000 feet!).

 Silver City Mountain Resort

 YEP!
 YOU BETCHA!
-Silver City is the premier place on the mountain for fresh pies and home cooked meals – all made with locally sourced ingredients.
+Silver City is the premier place on the mountain for fresh pies and home-cooked meals – all made with locally sourced ingredients.
 It’s not enough that the entire staff happens to be the kindest humans ever created, they also just so happen to be incredibly proficient in the kitchen.
 I’m not too big on cooking on vacation, so I actually had breakfast, lunch, and dinner at the cafe and could not rave more about what amazing meals all of them were.
 I’m getting hungry just thinking about the burger, eggplant parmesan, chocolate chip pancakes, French press coffee and warm slices of pie!

 MOTION SICKNESS – If you are even slightly prone to motion sickness, I’m warning you now that the drive up and down these mountains are BRUTAL.
 The roads are small and easily the most winding I’ve ever experienced.
 The good news is though, I found the magic answer to our problems: they’re called Sea Bands.
-They’re simply tight bands you wear around your wrists that hit certain pressure points, and I am telling you now they work.
-I have one of the worst cases of motion sickness I’ve ever seen, I have a hard time even flying let alone just simply driving – and forget boats all together.
-But I wore these Sea Bands on the drive to the Park and by some miracle I didn’t feel sick at all.
+They’re simply tight bands you wear around your wrists that hit certain pressure points, and I am telling you now, they work.
+I have one of the worst cases of motion sickness I’ve ever seen, I have a hard time even flying let alone just simply driving – and forget boats altogether.
+But I wore these Sea Bands on the drive to the Park and by some miracle, I didn’t feel sick at all.
 I don’t get it, this is absolutely not an ad or endorsement, I’m just letting you know that if your issue with visiting these parks might be the drive – worry no more.

 ALTITUDE – it’s worth noting that the altitude in the Sequoia National Park can be anywhere between 1,000 – 10,000 ft.
-You’ll likely be somewhere in the middle most of the time, but if your prone to altitude sensitivity be sure to keep this in mind.
+You’ll likely be somewhere in the middle, most of the time, but if your prone to altitude sensitivity be sure to keep this in mind.

 TIMING OF VISIT – it’s also worth noting that the best and really only times to visit the park are between May – October.
-Otherwise it can be tricky finding lodging and getting up and down the mountains in the snow.
+Otherwise, it can be tricky finding lodging and getting up and down the mountains in the snow.

 TEVA – If you’re in the market for some of the best lightweight/ waterproof/ affordable/ fashionable hiking boots, Teva makes my absolute favorite pair.
 The ones I wear are called Arrowood, they come in 3 colors, and they’re just $160.

 CAMERA – if you were going to invest in a camera ever, now would be the time because there is a TON to photograph.
 Whether it be the trees, the river, a waterfall, or the 100 billion bright stars in the Milky Way, The Sequoia National Park is one of the most beautiful places on earth.
 Forget your phone, bring the real deal.
-(Unless of course you have an iPhone 7 then ok, that works.
+(Unless of course, you have an iPhone X then ok, that works.
 I shot a lot with mine!)